XervoIO/mongo-rs/README.md

 mongo-rs
 ========

-Creates mongo database host with an optional backup and scraper container
+Creates mongo database host with an optional backup container

 ## Installation

 ```
-$ npm install -g @xervo/mongo-rs
+$ npm install -g mongo-rs
 ```

 ## Creating mongo database host

-Orchestrate a new mongo host that will have a running mongo instance, a backup container, and metrics for mongo.
-The metrics and backup containers are optional.
+Orchestrate a new mongo host that will have a running mongo instance and a backup container.
+The backup container is optional.

 - [Create services](#create-services)
 - [Add admin user to mongo](#create-mongo-admin-user)